rpherbig/rpherbig.github.io/_drafts/iot-security.markdown

 ## Why is IoT different than what we have seen in the past?

 These are the growing pains we have seen countless times before (and will again in the future) across various industries.
-That said, there are some interesting differences:
+Devices are being connected in new and novel ways.
+The "arms race" between attack and defense is changing very rapidly.
+New techniques are being developed on both sides.

+However, now the number of devices involved is much larger, with a correspondingly larger impact if things go wrong.
+Why is that?
 * Never before have so many connected devices been so physically accessible
 * Many of these devices are being made by companies without a strong background in security
 * Speed to market is a key metric in this emerging market